turingschool/curriculum/source/projects/monsterporium/extract_ratings_service.markdown

 └── test
     └── opinions
         └── rating_test.rb
+{% endterminal %}

-Add activerecord and sqlite3 to the gemfile:
+We need to add both ActiveRecord and an appropriate adapter to the Gemfile.
+The primary application uses SQLite3, so we'll use that here as well.

 ```ruby
 source 'https://rubygems.org'